albrechtjonas/Java-ContestSolution-CCC/README.md

 eiat

 whie a stou knowe eve

-cause I am
+I am just being too smart on coding this kind of stuff cause I am

 this is all what ai am trying to dojust too tired as you know